Construction Project Management Services and Construction Books

 5. A resourced schedule enables the contractor to plan when resources are needed and how many of each resource are required.

-6. Material deliveries can be arranged so they’re delivered before they’re needed.
+6. Material deliveries can be arranged so they’re delivered before they’re needed. planning deliveries to construction sites

 7. Subcontractor’s work can be planned so they arrive when they’re needed and complete their work on time.
+What’s expected of your subcontractors?
+Do they know?

 8. They can be used to plan cash flow.
+Negative cash flow – the death for many construction companies

 9. Knowing the project duration the contractor can calculate their overhead costs for the project.
+The construction project tender or bid schedule

-10. A properly planned schedule will avoid clashes or hold-ups on the project caused when the preceding necessary tasks haven’t been completed.
+10. A properly planned construction schedule will avoid clashes or hold-ups on the project caused when the preceding necessary tasks haven’t been completed.

-However many construction schedules are poorly prepared and have numerous errors which can mislead both the contractor and the customer.
+However, many construction schedules are poorly prepared and have numerous errors which can mislead both the contractor and the customer.
 In fact a poorly prepared construction schedule, or a schedule with errors, can be more dangerous than having no schedule at all.

-Common scheduling errors
+Common errors with construction schedules

 Some of the more common errors include:

-1. Making the schedule fit the customer’s dates even if they aren’t achievable.
+1. Making the construction schedule fit the customer’s dates even if they aren’t achievable.
 Usually in the request for price the customer provides the start and end dates for the project.
-Sometimes contractors simply accept these dates assuming they can complete the project in the time provided, when in fact it’s not possible.
+Sometimes contractors simply accept these dates assuming they can complete the construction project in the time provided, when in fact it’s not possible.
 On other occasions the contractor ‘squeezes’ their schedule to make their construction time fit within the client’s dates, even when they know it’s impossible to meet these dates.
 This can be dangerous for many reasons:

 1. Inevitably the contractor cannot finish the project in the allotted time and they not only face the prospect of paying liquidated damages but their reputation is damaged.